 April 20, 2020

-I recently reached out to ask the wonderful Ellie of ‘This Girl Talks Money‘ for some helpful financial wedding tips!
-So for anyone currently planning (or postponing) a 2020 wedding due to COVID-19, this post is for you!
+Earlier this year, I reached out to ask the wonderful Ellie of ‘This Girl Talks Money‘ for some helpful financial wedding tips for anyone currently planning (or postponing) a 2020 wedding due to COVID-19!

 “Without doubt, the wedding industry and the hundreds of couples with 2020 weddings planned, has been totally turned upside down by the outbreak of Coronavirus.